Understanding the Basics of Concept Drawing: A comprehensive guide for beginners

 Importance of Concept Drawing

-1. Visualization of Ideas: Concept drawing helps artists and designers visualize abstract ideas and concepts that are difficult to describe in words alone.
+1. Visualisation of Ideas: Concept drawing helps artists and designers visualise abstract ideas and concepts that are difficult to describe in words alone.
 It bridges the gap between imagination and reality, providing a tangible representation of creative visions.

 2. Problem Solving and Exploration: It allows creators to explore different design solutions and iterate on concepts quickly.
 Through sketching and drawing, artists can experiment with shapes, compositions, and styles to find the most effective approach for their project.